newaetech/naeusb/wcid.md

 (`{0x00, 0x00}`) is added at the end.

-**NOTE:** The WCID Devices page says `MS_DEV_INT_GUID` should have more than one GUID if the device has more than one interface; however, this does not appear to be the case in practice, as ChipWhisperer only sets a single GUID without issue.
+**NOTE:** The WCID Devices page says `MS_DEV_INT_GUID` should have more than one GUID if the device has more than one interface and libusb does report the GUID as malformed.
+However, it does still work with a single GUID, whereas if you don't use "DeviceInterfaceGUIDs", it won't work at all.

 ## ChipWhisperer Example